ryandocherty/ryandocherty/README.md

 <h2 align="left">💫 About Me:</h2>
 <h4 align="left">Hi!
-I'm Ryan, a highly skilled manual QA Tester with an educational background in games programming and almost 9 years of experience in the gaming industry.
+I'm Ryan, a highly skilled manual QA Tester with an educational background in games programming and over 9 years of professional QA experience.
 I'm eager to embrace new engaging challenges and expand my expertise into QA Automation.</h4>